Every two years we announce the submission guidelines for the new anthology. Alternatively, you can submit to the blog all year round.

 These are not paid submissions, however all published authors receive a free custom edition of the anthology and an author spotlight on the website.

-The deadline for submissions is 4th March 2018.
+The deadline for submissions has been extended to 31st March 2018.
 Submissions cannot be accepted after this date.

 Please email your submission to: firstname.lastname@example.org